Nationally Recognized wildlife Conservation Photographer

 I started my first photolog adventure of the little yellow chick at the IMP who I later named Kirby (after the vacuum cleaner - sucking down those fish so fast).
 I joined the White Tern Citizen Science page and shared my photos of Kirby and they liked my photos and the idea of naming chicks so much that others started naming "their chicks" too.

 I became more and more interested in the species as well as the group I would later join known as the Hui Manu O Ku.
 It's the group that oversees the protection and care of the species and of which I am so glad and honored to be a part.
-Over these several years now, I have photologged 20+ chicks.
+Over these several years now, I have photologged 30+ chicks from hatching to fledgling.
 They all have had names based on a gut feeling after watching them...Chief, Roy, Joy, Star, Koa, Louis, and many more.
-I have become obsessed with these beautiful birds and I now volunteer in an administrative capacity as well as rescuing and transporting birds that fall from their branches or who are found injured.
+I have become obsessed with these beautiful birds and I now volunteer in an administrative capacity as well as Rescue Team Lead for their Rescue and Transport Program.
+When needed we respond to calls of fallen or injured birds to either reunite them with parents or get them medical help.

 It's been quite the wild ride all starting with an invitation for a White Tern Walk and a little yellow chick named Kirby.
 I would have never thought 3-years later I would be conducting my own White Tern Photographer's Walk to share these amazing birds with others.
 I can only hope that those who attend are even a little bit drawn to them and find an appreciation for them as I did.